Oxygen Deficiency and Vision Impairment: What Happens to Our Body and Brain During Air Travel

 Although air travel has long been commonplace, scientists have only recently begun to explore how they affect the human body.
 The publication told about this in more detail. with the BBC.

-Watching a movie on board an airplane from a tiny screen with headphones on is hardly a captivating aesthetic experience.
+Watching a movie on a plane with headphones on a tiny screen is hardly a captivating aesthetic experience.
 However, those who fly often have noticed more than once that quite ordinary films can seriously stir up emotions.

 A frivolous comedy or even a cartoon suddenly makes us cry, which for sure would not have happened to us on earth.

 Physicist and TV presenter Brian Cox, as well as musician Ed Sheeran, admitted that this happens to them from time to time.